-Soprano Maria Caycedo is Colombian by birth, raised in the deep south, and now resides in the SF Bay Area.
-Maria has had a love for the performing arts her entire life.
-She grew up singing and dancing to classical, Latin, gospel, Irish and pop music.
-She took a variety of dance classes including Irish step dancing, ballet, hip hop, and Latin dancing.
-She apprenticed with Highlands Ballet Company in Abingdon, Virginia for a few years before attending the Alabama School of Fine Arts for voice.
+Colombian-American Soprano, Maria Caycedo, has loved the performing arts her entire life.
+She grew up singing and dancing to all kinds of music, from Colombian vallenato to Nat King Cole.
+She is trained in a variety of dance styles including Irish-step dancing, ballet, hip hop, and Latin dancing.
+She apprenticed with Highlands Ballet Company in Abingdon, Virginia for a few years before attending the Alabama School of Fine Arts High School for voice.
 It was under the instruction of Laura Doss that her love for classical vocal repertoire developed.
 She attended the Bel Canto Institute’s youth summer vocal program the first year they had it in Florence, Italy.